 In deep endometriosis endometrial cells are found in 50% of women in the lymph nodes.
 The significance of this is unclear.

-endometriosis starts with retrograde menstruation, inplantation of these cells and unavoidable progression thereafter.
+endometriosis starts with retrograde menstruation, implantation and unavoidable progression.

 Endometriosis thus is considered progressive and recurrent

-This leads to incomplete surgery if recurrenses are unavoidable.
+This leads to incomplete surgery since recurrenses are unavoidable.

 Endometriosis thus is NOT progressive NOR recurrent

 typical, cystic and deep endometriosis are 3 different diseases

 and subtle lesions are not precursors of severe lesions